Your browser is unsupported

 Description:

 A second line of research encompasses innovation, creativity, and entrepreneurship: the ways in which knowledge and competence are generated, the interactions among the actors and entities that create and operationalize new ideas, and how these actions relate to regional development.
 As the basis of science and technology, and the origin of new industries as well as the primary source of improvement in existing industries, innovation and entrepreneurship are key in the transformation and development of modern economies.
-Drucker’s research in this area includes evaluating the emerging policy of urban innovation districts, the economic impacts of higher education institutions and other anchoring organizations, the processes by which innovation takes place within and across firms, and examining the intersection of creativity and human capital in economic development.
+Drucker’s research in this area includes evaluating urban innovation districts, the economic impacts of higher education institutions and other anchoring organizations such as military bases, the processes by which innovation takes place within and across firms, and examining the intersection of creativity and human capital in economic development.

 Drucker also is interested in advancing methods of economic analysis useful for practitioners.
 He is expert in the practice of economic impact assessment, and has created impact estimates and related analyses for a variety of organizations and clients.
 His research includes measuring the spatial distribution and impact of wage theft in Illinois and gauging the economic contributions of NASA (the National Aeronautics and Space Administration) and the Marshall Space Flight Center in Huntsville, Alabama.
 Drucker participated in a multi-year project to assist defense communities in the United States to apply economic data in support of efforts to increase resiliency in the face of changing military missions and other economic shocks.